 Here are some tips for doing so:

-- Prominently display your policy on your website: Your return policy should be easily accessible on your website.
+- Prominently display your policy on your website: Your Shopify refund policy should be easily accessible on your website.
 Consider adding a link to your policy in your website’s footer or navigation menu.

 - Include your policy in marketing materials: Include your return policy in marketing materials such as emails, newsletters, flyers, and product descriptions.